 "On the other hand, more luminous lipstick formulas bring more light to our lips, which can help us look more youthful but are more likely to make their way beyond our lipline—and not in the trendy, overdrawn way, ha!
 Therefore, I recommend using matte lipstick formulas to help prevent feathering but enhancing the application with a light coat of gloss (only in the middle part of your lips) over the matte to give your lips beautiful light and glow."

-For an extra hit of insurance, my mom likes to line her lips with a liner (the above from Revlon is her go-to!) before mixing a couple different lipsticks for customized color.
+For an extra hit of insurance, my mom likes to line her lips with a liner (the above from Revlon is her go-to!) before mixing a couple of different lipsticks for customized color.

 Last but not least, she'll add a hit of gloss in the center part of her lips, as mentioned, for a finishing touch of shine that shouldn't budge.
 She's especially obsessed with marrying the two lipsticks above with this pretty formula from Clinique.